 If we did nothing else, it would be preaching the Word of God to all, believers and non-believers alike, and teaching the Word and Christian Theology, Doctrine, History, and Biblical Interpretation, and other topics of vital importance” to disciples to help them grow up into the fullness of Christ.
-Verse by verse through books of the Bible or expositional sermons based on themes like the Parables is our assured approach.
+Verse by verse through books of the Bible or expositional sermons based on themes like the Parables.

 Children in Kenya are allowed to attend public school, but only if they have uniforms, which many, especially girls, cannot afford.
 Our Jane Ndungu created a means to buy sewing machines and fabric and to employ women to make uniforms and backpacks for the kids.
 We raise funds for this ongoing project by holding two yard sales per year.
 The average amount collected is $1,000.

-Pastor Kent is in his 33rd year as a volunteer at San Quentin State Prison.
+Pastor Kent is in his 35th year as a volunteer at San Quentin State Prison.
 For sixteen of those years he coached the baseball team there.
 After five years away (due to death threats from convicts), he is currently back in.
-Anyone able to help manage a baseball team, game, or program is welcome to apply for a volunteer position.
+Anyone able to help manage a baseball team, game, or program is welcome to apply.

 (Pastor Kent is also a long term high school baseball coach in Marin County.)